Ontario's cancer care system: Amazing care, important lessons

 Working at CCO, I hear “cancer” every day.
 But when my doctor said to me, “I think you have cancer,” the word took on a very different meaning.

-I was suddenly thrust into the healthcare system I had been writing about for more than five years in my role as Communications Advisor with CCO’s Marketing Communications.
+I was suddenly thrust into the healthcare system I had been writing about for more than five years in my role as Communications Advisor with Marketing Communications at Ontario Health (Cancer Care Ontario).

 Within a week, I went from suspicion to a diagnosis of ovarian cancer.
 Still reeling emotionally, I had surgery five weeks later, and my first chemo treatment a mere four weeks after that.